 - An employer with a poor workplace safety record,

 - A recent employer of the eligible employee, and

 - Municipal councils and other public, local or government bodies

 Claim your payment

-Claiming your payment is quick and easy for employers who have hired an eligible employee into a Victorian job.
+Claiming your payment is quick and easy for employers who have hired an eligible employee into an ongoing full-time or part-time Victorian job.